 Jumper Ducts in HVAC: What Are They and How Do They Work?

-A jumper duct is an insulated flexible duct that runs between two registers in a home.
+A jumper duct is an insulated, flexible duct that runs between two rooms in a home.
 It’s usually positioned in the attic and takes up very little space.

 Why Jumper Ducts Are Efficient